xy2z/OpenRA.InfantryMod/README.md

 - Check in on new releases of the mod, and update your map with fixes and new features.

 ## Points
-To win you need to get (number of players) x 15 points.
+To win you need to get these points:
 - 2 players: 30
-- 4 players: 60
+- 4 players: 35
-- 6 players: 90
+- 6 players: 40
-- and so on...
+- 8 players: 45
+- 10 players or more: 50

 ## Contribute
 Feel free to create a pull request.